balus7891/OCI-vpn-setup/README.md

 # OCI IPsec VPN setup Stack
 OCI Resource manager stack for IPsec VPN deployment.

+Resource Manager is an Oracle Cloud Infrastructure service that allows you to automate the process of provisioning your Oracle Cloud Infrastructure resources.
+Using Terraform, Resource Manager helps you install, configure, and manage resources through the "infrastructure-as-code" model.

 ## Project description